When I was asked to answer this question on Quora, this was my initial reaction:

 - put in the effort and

-- aren’t judgmental or presumptuous
+- aren’t judgmental or presumptuous.

 The above post was originally published on Quora and received the most attention of my answers to date.
-To make it more easily accessible I have decided to post it here as well.
+To make it more easily accessible I have decided to adapt it here as well.
 It’s not my normal format, but I hope you enjoyed it!